 The Grotto exists to:

 - Further communication, knowledge and fellowship among cavers, cave conservationists, scientific researchers and cave managers in the Southern Appalachian highlands;

 - Encourage the dissemination of accurate, up to date information on caving safety and cave conservation;

 - Allow our members to impart knowledge of safe caving practices, low impact caving methods and sound and effective conservation habits to new cavers and to help them learn and perfect skills that will protect them and the caves in order that caving skills and the conservation ethic will be preserved in future generations of cavers;

 - Help our members maintain and improve their caving skills and knowledge;

 - Serve as a vehicle for organized cave trips in which our members, guests and companions can use and develop their skills and knowledge on a regular and sustained basis.

 Meeting and Contact Information

-Meetings are held the first Friday of each month at 7PM at various locations.
+Meetings are held the third Friday of each month at 7PM at various locations.
 Visitors and guests are welcome.
 For more information, see Membership.